-Robert Moses State Park is located partly on the mainland and partly on Barnhart Island.
-Visitors reach the park through a tunnel under the Eisenhower Lock.
+Robert Moses State Park in upstate New York is located partly on the mainland and partly on Barnhart Island.
+Visitors reach the park through a tunnel under the Eisenhower Lock of the St. Lawrence River.
 The park is spacious, home to a large variety of flora and fauna and offers a multitude of recreational opportunities, including wooded campsites and cabins, a marina and boat launch, some of the best fishing in the Northeast, picnic areas, a swimming beach, tennis courts and a year round nature center.
-“Close to town, great views, great area and no hunting forever wild area with tons of wildlife make this a jewel of a place to visit.
+A friend of EarthSky shared the following: “Close to town, great views, great area and no hunting forever wild area with tons of wildlife make this a jewel of a place to visit.
 A new nature center and hydroelectric dam and visitor’s centre make this place a go to day or night.
-Also there is the St Lawrence Seaway and the Locks where you can watch big ships steam through and have the experience of your life here.”
+Also there is the St. Lawrence Seaway and the Locks where you can watch big ships steam through and have the experience of your life here.”

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.